Towards High-Consistency Embodied World Model with Multi-View Trajectory Videos: Experiments

 \textbf{Dataset Overview.} The experiments are conducted on a self-collected dual-arm robotic manipulation dataset containing a total of 1,492 videos across 15 real-world tasks.
 Each video records a complete execution sequence of two robotic arms performing coordinated manipulation behaviors.
 The dataset includes both successful and failed trials, with an approximate success-to-failure ratio of 8:2.
 In failure cases, the gripper may miss the target object but still execute the full trajectory.
 Introducing these failure cases further tests the model’s ability to accurately determine whether the interaction was successful.

 The dataset is split into training and testing sets with a ratio of 5:5, corresponding to 748 training samples and 744 testing samples.
-In addition, we also evaluate training under limited-data conditions, using only 25\% of the dataset (377 training samples) while keeping 50\% for testing (744 samples).
-Results for both the standard and reduced-data settings are reported in the experiments.
 Additionally, we collected 395 extra videos involving only random pick-and-place tasks, which are not part of the aforementioned 15 tasks, to test the model's zero-shot capability.

 \textbf{Task Setup.} The dataset comprises 15 distinct manipulation tasks adapted from the RoboTwin benchmark~\cite{mu2025robotwin,chen2025robotwin}: (1) Bussing Table, (2) Collect Food, (3) Collect Tableware, (4) Collect Toy, (5) Move and Stack Block AB, (6) Move and Stack Plate, (7) Move Object Two, (8) Place Block A2B Left, (9) Place Block A2B Right, (10) Place Block AB2C Left, (11) Place Block AB2C Right, (12) Place Bread Plate, (13) Place Cup Plate, (14) Shake Bottle, and (15) Stack Blocks Two.